Mulesing: Opposition to mulesing

 Some animal rights activists consider unanesthetised mulesing to be inhumane and unnecessary.
 They have also argued that mulesing may mask genetic susceptibility to flystrike allowing for genetic weaknesses to be continued.

+In addition, some animal welfare organisations have criticised the term “mulesing”, proposing the term “live lamb cutting” instead to emphasise what they describe as the painful and cruel nature of the procedure.

 Proponents of mulesing are largely from Australia where severe and often fatal flystrike is common.

 In October 2004, American fashion retailer Abercrombie & Fitch Co. responded to pressure from PETA to boycott Australian Merino wool due in part to the use of mulesing in Australia.
 The National Farmers' Federation responded by stating "Abercrombie and Fitch does not use Australian wool".
 Then, in December 2008, one of the world's largest retailers, Liz Claiborne (in which PETA is a shareholder), banned the use of Australian Merino wool in its products in opposition to the mulesing practice; at the time an Australian Wool Innovations spokesman said "the company did not purchase any Australian wool".
 In June 2009, British department store chain John Lewis joined the wool boycott.
 The international fashion retailer New Look also refuses to stock products made from Australian Merino wool.
 The campaign by PETA also seeks to draw attention to Australia's live sheep-export trade.
 PETA's campaign has hurt the Australian wool industry with several American and European clothing retailers agreeing to the boycott.

 Australian interior furnishing wholesaler Instyle Contract Textiles endorses the cessation of mulesing.
 In early 2008, the company signed an exclusive worldwide agreement with The SRS Company to source wool from non-mulesed Merino sheep that have been bred specifically to be naturally resistant to flystrike.